7-Day Saint Vincent and the Grenadines Itinerary

 Chantaclair in Clifton

-Sunn Dipp in Chatham Bay is just down the beach from Tenuta Chatham Bay, but it was also destroyed in the hurricane and I am unable to find out if they have rebuilt.
+Sunn Dipp in Chatham Bay is just down the beach from Tenuta Chatham Bay.
+It was damaged in the hurricane — I’m unable to find information on whether it is open again.

 Things To Do on Union Island